Ismenius Lacus quadrangle: Glaciers

 Glaciers formed much of the observable surface in large areas of Mars.
-Some look just like alpine glaciers on Erath.
+Some look just like alpine glaciers on Earth.
 Much of the area in high latitudes, especially the Ismenius Lacus quadrangle, is believed to still contain enormous amounts of water ice.
 In March 2010, scientists released the results of a radar study of an area called Deuteronilus Mensae that found widespread evidence of ice lying beneath a few meters of rock debris.
 The ice was probably deposited as snowfall during an earlier climate when the poles were tilted more.

 Analysis of SHARAD data led researchers to conclude that martian glaciers are 80% pure ice.
 The paper authors examined five different sites and all showed high levels of pure water ice.

 Because of the high purity of the ice content that was found, the authors argued that the formation of glaciers happened by atmospheric precipitation or direct condensation.
 After glaciers were formed there was a time when enhanced sublimation formed a lag layer or promoted the accumulation of dry debris atop the water ice glacier.
 Those dry debris would then insulate the underlying ice from going away.

 It would be difficult to take a hike on the fretted terrain where glaciers are common because the surface is folded, pitted, and often covered with linear striations.
 The striations show the direction of movement.
 Much of this rough texture is due to sublimation of buried ice.
 The ice goes directly into a gas (this process is called sublimation) and leaves behind an empty space.
 Overlying material then collapses into the void.
 Glaciers are not pure ice; they contain dirt and rocks.
 At times, they will dump their load of materials into ridges.
 Such ridges are called moraines.
 Some places on Mars have groups of ridges that are twisted around; this may have been due to more movement after the ridges were put into place.
 Sometimes chunks of ice fall from the glacier and get buried in the land surface.
 When they melt, a more or less round hole remains.
 On Earth we call these features kettles or kettle holes.
 Mendon Ponds Park in upstate New York has preserved several of these kettles.
 The picture from HiRISE below shows possible kettles in Moreux Crater.